hsflores7/project-recipe-model/README.md

 ## Framing a Prediction Problem
 The remained of this report will focus on creating a couple models in order to predict the ratings of the recipes.
-This will be done using a handful of different features including: sugar content, protein content,
+This will be done using a handful of different features including: sugar content, protein content, sodium content, and the recipe description.

 When first making a Model I when with a Regression, however after working on that when deciding how to improve it I switched to a Classifier question determining